-Select the outcome that most aligns with the change you want to make through this program.
-(Check only one)

-, Oi i e) communication, problem solving, and decision-making abilities.
-1 skills development, leading to an increase in youth securing internships, employment, or advancing their education.
+Descri bing the Outcome Select the outcome that most aligns with the change you want to make through this program.
+(Check only or ne) Empowering youth with leadership qualities, demonstrating improved teamwork, communication, problem solving, and decision-making abilities.
+Improve academic performance and career prospects by providing educational content and skills development, leading to an increase in youth securing internships, employment, or advancing their education.
 Building capacity and essential life skills in an increased number of participants demonstrating proficiency in effective communication, financial literacy, culinary, and problem solving.
 Cultivate creative expression and cultural enrichment with an increased number of youths showcasing their talents or contributions to the community.
 Enhance the overall health and well-being of youth through demonstrated increase physical health and healthy lifestyle choices and improved mental health outcomes and strategies for youth.
 Equip youth with skills and knowledge to prepare them for careers in STEM (Science, Technology, Engineering, and Mathematics), or entering tech-related professions.
-Creating safe spaces and promoting diversity and inclusion for youth and reducing barrier